How Claude Built a Custom MailerLite Newsletter Header and Footer

 If you want to try this yourself, here's what to prepare before you start your conversation with Claude:

 Your brand assets.
 Logo file (ideally PNG with transparent background), exact hex colour codes, font choices, and any brand guidelines you have.
-The more specific you are, the better the result.
+The more specific you are, the better you can evaluate whether the output matches your standards.

 Hosted images.
 Any images in your email HTML need to be hosted somewhere with a public URL.
-Squarespace's asset library works well, as does any CDN.
+Squarespace's asset library works well.
 The URL needs to point directly to the image file (ending in .png, .jpg, or .webp), not to a page containing the image.

 Your MailerLite template.
 Open a new campaign or template in MailerLite and familiarise yourself with adding an HTML block.
-That's where your custom code will live.
+That's where your custom code will live, and you'll need to preview regularly to evaluate the results.

 Is It Worth the Effort?

-For brands where visual consistency and professionalism matter - absolutely.
+For brands where visual consistency and professionalism matter, absolutely.
 And the beauty of this approach is that it's a one-time investment.
 You build the header and footer once, save them as HTML blocks in your MailerLite template, and they frame every newsletter you send from that point on.
-The weekly work of creating your actual newsletter content still happens in the drag-and-drop editor, exactly as before - you're just doing it inside a much more polished wrapper.
+The weekly work of creating your actual newsletter content still happens in the drag-and-drop editor, exactly as before.

 The difference between a MailerLite template with default header styling and one with custom HTML bookends is striking.
 It transforms the newsletter from something that looks like every other email in your inbox into something that feels unmistakably yours.

-And because you're working with Claude rather than hand-coding, you don't need to know HTML.
-You just need to know what you want and be willing to iterate.
-The technical implementation is handled for you.
+And because you're partnering with AI rather than hand-coding or outsourcing to a developer, you maintain complete creative control while delegating the technical implementation.
+You don't need to know HTML.
+You just need to know what you want, be able to evaluate whether the output meets your standards, and be willing to iterate.

-The result was a newsletter that carries the client's brand identity from the moment it lands in someone's inbox; navy and gold, elegant typography, refined details.
-It looks like it was designed by a specialist email designer, but it was built through conversation.
+The result was a newsletter that carries the client's brand identity from the moment it lands in someone's inbox: navy and gold, elegant typography, refined details.
+It looks like it was designed by a specialist email designer, because in the ways that matter, it was.
+I made every design decision.
+Claude just handled the code.

 FAQs: